jtung0705/cse15l-lab-reports/labReport2.md

 ![Image](LabReport2_add-message2.png)
 >Which methods in your code are called?

-The handler method and StringServer methods are called.
+The String ``handleRequest`` method are called.

 >What are the relevant arguments to those methods, and the values of any relevant fields of the class?

+Arguments:
-Arguments: "num is incremented"
+"num is incremented"
 Fields:
 int num = 6
-String h would have the numbers from 0 to the current number and the string I've added.
+String h would have the numbers from 0 to the current number, with each number having the string i've put each time before and a new line character between each string and new number.

 >How do the values of any relevant fields of the class change from this specific request?
 If no values got changed, explain why.

-The values of the field for Handler gets changed based off of the string that I input into the request after the ``/add-message``.
+The values of the field gets changed based off of the string that I input into the request after the ``/add-message``.
 In this case I put (string) ``num is incremented``, and it put a ``+`` in between the spaces and was attached to the String h.
-Also the ``num`` variable is incremented by one so we can keep track of the amount.
+Also the ``num`` variable is incremented by one so we can keep track of the amount of strings inputted already.

 ## PART 2